Ability tests - verbal, numerical and abstract reasoning

 - Your reaction time and impulse control.

-- Short term memory: ability to follow a stream of increasingly complicated instructions or repeating numerical, word or visual patterns.
+- Short term memory, e.g. by following increasingly complicated instructions, or repeating number sequences or visual patterns.

 - Resilience and response to difficulties or failure within a task.